MetaMask/metamask-extension/README.md

 As an alternative to building on your local machine, there is a new option to get a development environment up and running in less than 5 minutes by using GitHub Codespaces.
 Please note that there is a [Limited Free Monthly Quota](https://docs.github.com/en/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces), and after that GitHub will start charging you.

+_Note: You are billed for both time spent running, and for storage used_

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/MetaMask/metamask-extension?quickstart=1)

 1. Start by clicking the button above